 Running late and skipping breakfast is a common reality among teenagers, but Fergus Falls Schools is working creatively to fix that.

 Pears, peppers, and pineapple are climbing up the list of favorites at St. Mary’s Elementary School in Alexandria.

 Edina school-based agriculture project connects core educational concepts and lifelong skills (PDF)

-In 2010, Edina’s Highlands Elementary started a school-based agriculture project, with the help of the Statewide Health Improvement Program.
+In 2010, Edina’s Highlands Elementary started a school-based agriculture project, with the help of SHIP.
 Committed to providing students outdoor learning environments, the schoolyard garden provided.

 Tickling taste buds for Robbinsdale kids (PDF)

 As many as 14,000 K–12 students and staff in all 14 Robbinsdale Area Schools now have access to what have been deemed “SHIP Salads.”

 Achieving nutritional strides at Martin County West Schools (PDF)

 “It’s amazing.
 Students are learning about different types of fruits and veggies – foods that some students have never seen, tasted or tried before.”